 This is because of they add more functionalities to a battery bank to allow it for more than just for home use.

 When it comes to weight, the Lithium battery wins hands down.
-It is typically half to one third lighter than the original lead acid battery weight (for an equivalent run time/capacity lead acid battery bank).
+It is typically half to one-third lighter than the original lead acid battery weight (for an equivalent run time/capacity lead acid battery bank).

 Higher electrical efficiency.

-For example, camper van owners have reported that their LiFePO4 batteries are fully charged from solar panels by midday compared to 4 to 5pm using their old lead acid batteries.
+For example, camper van owners have reported that their LiFePO4 batteries are fully charged from solar panels by midday compared to 4 to 5 pm using their old lead-acid batteries.

 Longer working life.

-While good quality Lithium batteries such as C&C Power Supply batteries are far more expensive to buy and set up initially, the actual cost of ownership is considerably cheaper than lead acid batteries (calculated in terms of cents per charge cycle).
+While good quality Lithium batteries such as C&C Power Supply batteries are far more expensive to buy and set up initially, the actual cost of ownership is considerably cheaper than lead-acid batteries (calculated in terms of cents per charge cycle).

 In the Lithium battery, however, voltage tends not to drop under load until the battery is almost depleted.
-For example, an ignition coil in a motor vehicle will have a consistent spark due to the battery’s ability to delivery a consistent voltage.
+For example, an ignition coil in a motor vehicle will have a consistent spark due to the battery’s ability to deliver a consistent voltage.

 This means electrical equipment tends to run more efficiently as they are receiving constant voltage.
-Ultimately, using Lithium batteries gives electronic equipment a longer working life before failure than the lead acid battery option.
+Ultimately, using Lithium batteries gives electronic equipment a longer working life before failure than the lead-acid battery option.

-Expect to spend much less time recharging Lithium batteries than lead acid batteries.
+Expect to spend much less time recharging Lithium batteries than lead-acid batteries.